 This adventure combines three of our popular tours and will leave you on Cloud 9.
 Starting in Darwin in the Top End, the tours will take you into the jewel of the Top End, Kakadu National Park, where you'll see the beautiful Jim Jim Falls.
 Relax and take a swim before checking out Litchfield National Park, another unforgettable experience.
-From here we'll take you on our overnight express South to Alice Springs.
+From here we'll take you down the Centre to Alice Springs, camp at Daly Waters and enjoy a meal at one of Australia's quirkiest outback Pubs.
 You'll get the full Uluru experience watching the sun rise and set over the rock.
 Close your eyes at night in bush sleeping bags under the stars (swag).
-Explore Kata Tjuta (the Olgas) and King's Canyon and dust off your walking shoes.
+Explore Kata Tjuta (the Olgas) and Kings Canyon and dust off your walking shoes.
 Made up of three separate tours, the Cloud 9 will ensure you don't miss a beat.
-The tour finishes in Darwin in the early evening.
+The tour finishes in Alice Springs in the early evening.

 AUD $1540.00EUR €1070.00GBP £920.00

 DEFAULT PICK UP: Adventure Tours Australia Shop, 52 Mitchell St Darwin, 06:50am.